madewhere/madewhere.co/content/brands/all-clad/index.md

 ---

 All-Clad is known for their clad cookware, but the also offer utensils and various kitchen goods.
-Unfortunately they have begun outsourcing some manufacturing to China—usually identifiable by significantly lower prices—but many of their products are still manufactured in the USA.
+Most of their core product line—pots, pans, and other cookware—is manufactured in the USA.
+Other products, such as utensils and appliances, have varying origins.